-7 Submitting the Assignment
+8 Submitting the Assignment

-This assignment is due by the end of the day (i.e. 11:59PM, EST) on October 26, 2017.
+This assignment is due by the end of the day (i.e. 11:59PM, EST) on December 7, 2017.
 There is a directory in the CSci Department network whose full path name is

-/data/biocs/b/student.accounts/cs235_sw/projects/project2.
+/data/biocs/b/student.accounts/cs235_sw/projects/project4.

 That is where your submission will go.
 In order to put it there you must follow these steps.
 First you will create a zip file containing your source code, including the header file command.h and the object file command.o.
-To do this, create a directory named proj2_username where username is replaced by your login name, and put all of your files into that directory.
+To do this, create a directory named proj4_username where username is replaced by your login name, and put all of your files into that directory.
 Do not place anything else into this directory.
 You will lose 1 point for each file that does not belong there.
-With all files in your directory, change directory so that proj1_username is within the current directory and run the command zip -r proj2_username.zip ./proj2_username
+With all files in your directory, change directory so that proj4_username is within the current directory and run the command zip -r proj2_username.zip ./proj4_username

-This will compress the directory and all of the files within that directory into the file named proj2_username.zip.
+This will compress the directory and all of the files within that directory into the file named proj4_username.zip.
+You must use the -r option so that when this is unzipped, all files will be contained in a directory named proj4_username.
+You will lose 2 points if the unzip command does not create this directory.
 Then you will use the program submit235project to deposit the zip file into the submission directory.
 The program requires two arguments: the number of the assignment and the pathname of your zip file.
-For example, if your username on our system is Bugs.Bunny and your zip file is named proj2_Bugs.Bunny.zip and it is in your current working directory (e.g., your home directory) then you would type
+For example, if your username on our system is Bugs.Bunny and your zip file is named proj4_Bugs.Bunny.zip and it is in your current working directory (e.g., your home directory) then you would type

-/data/biocs/b/student.accounts/cs235_sw/bin/submit235project 2 proj2_Bugs.Bunny.zip
+/data/biocs/b/student.accounts/cs235_sw/bin/submit235project 4 proj4_Bugs.Bunny.zip